creationsbysonu/ausadhi_kinmel_dbms_project/files/README.md

 ## Installation and Setup

 1. Download and Install [XAMPP](https://www.apachefriends.org/download.html)
+2. Install php in your pc/macos.
-2. Open XAMPP Control Panel and start Apache and MySQL.
+3. Open XAMPP Control Panel and start Apache and MySQL.
-3. Clone the repository to your system or download and extract the zipped folder.
+4. Clone the repository to your system or download and extract the zipped folder.
-4. Place the folder PHARMACY in *C:\xampp\htdocs*.
+5. Place the folder PHARMACY in *C:\xampp\htdocs*.or Applications/XAMPP/htdocs if you are using mac.
-5. In web browser, open *localhost/phpmyadmin*.
+6. In web browser, open *localhost/phpmyadmin*.
-6. Create a new database called 'pharmacy' in phpmyadmin.
+7. Create a new database called 'pharmacy' in phpmyadmin.
-7. Import the file 'pharmacy.sql' into the database.
+8. Import the file 'pharmacy.sql' into the database.

 ## Launch